yooouuri/front-end-boilerplate/content/assignment.md

 - **Commit Regularly**: Make frequent commits for better version control.
 - **Package Manager**: The project specifies `pnpm` in `package.json`.
 If you prefer another package manager, you can change it, but please delete the `pnpm` lock file and commit the new one.
 - **Netlify Deployment**: You can deploy your project on Netlify, which is pre-configured.
 Follow the [Netlify documentation](https://docs.netlify.com/site-deploys/create-deploys/) for deployment instructions.
 If you deploy, set the website address in your repository settings.
+- **Linter rules**: We'd prefer you sticking to existing linter rules.
+These are the rules we use in our projects.
+If you want to change them, please let us know why.

 ---